Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 4. Create opportunities to advance graduate student careers – both academic and non-academic – by hosting development panels.

-McMaster University’s fourteenth annual Graduate Conference, Mapping the Global Dimensions of Policy 14 – Challenges from the Multi-Crisis of Globalization, aims to provide a collaborative venue for such work.
-We especially welcome contributions speaking to this year’s theme and are situated at the intersections of globalization and policy studies.
 We invite PhD and master’s students from any university and all relevant disciplines with original research ideas to submit paper proposals.
-This includes, but is not limited to, the disciplines of Political Science, International Development Studies, Public Policy, Sociology, Geography, Environmental Studies, History, Labour Studies, Law, Economics, Philosophy, Cultural Studies, Psychology, and Health Studies.
+This includes, but is not limited to, the disciplines of Political Science, International Relations, International Development Studies, Public Policy, Anthropology, Religious Studies, Sociology, Geography, Environmental Sciences, History, Labour Studies, Law, Economics, Philosophy, Cultural Studies, Psychology, and Health Studies, and Natural/Physical Sciences.
 Panels will be organized thematically to advance critical analysis of research on related topics.

 Expandable List

-Use the links below for information on the MGDP 14 conference.
+Use the links below for information on the MGDP 15 Conference.

 *Conference Poster *(coming soon)

-Follow us on Twitter and LinkedIn for updates on the Conference.
+Follow us on Instagram and LinkedIn for updates on the Conference.

 Professor Robert O’Brien (Political Science)